The Healthy River Ecosystem AssessmenT System (THREATS™)

 January, 26 2015

-As always, I look forward to our continued working relationship with you and your colleagues and the significant benefits these efforts will have for our residents and environment.
-The County of Simcoe appreciates your efforts towards developing information based decision making tools and we are confident that this project will prove beneficial in our collaborative goal to improve watershed health for all County residents.
+As always, I look forward to our continued working relationship with you and your colleagues.
+The Authority appreciates your hard work, and we are confident that this study will prove beneficial in our collaborative goal to improve the health of the Lake Simcoe watershed.

-Chief Administration Officer
+Chief Administrative Officer

 Corporate Partnerships & Associations